ammrat13/beagleboneblack-cross-doc/README.md

-# BeagleBone Black Cross Libraries and Documentation
+# BeagleBone Black Cross Compiling and Documentation

 This repository hosts my experiements with embedded and bare-metal programming on the BeagleBone Black.
 It has some code I wrote to run on the bare-metal, as